Max Ernst. Two Children Are Threatened by a Nightingale (Deux Enfants sont menacés par un rossignol). 1924 548

 Glenn Lowry Curator Anne Umland.

 Anne Umland: I always like to think about this picture as a “threshold painting.”
 It's like a portal into a different world.
-If you look down at the lower-left corner, there's this wonderful little painted red gate with hinges on it that Ernst has, in fact, permanently nailed open.
-This provides an invitation to us to look beyond that gate and into the scene behind it, where you see a series of deeply mysterious things, buildings, figures that have no sort of logical connection to one another.
+If you look down at the lower-left corner, there's this wonderful little painted red gate with hinges on it that Ernst has nailed open.
+This provides an invitation to us to look beyond that gate and into the scene behind it, where you see a series of mysterious things, buildings, figures that have no sort of logical connection to one another.

 Glenn Lowry: Ernst said this fantastical scene came to him in a dream.
-He embraced collage as a strategy for exploring the irrational, by combining disparate images and, in this case, three-dimensional objects.
+He embraced collage as a strategy for exploring the irrational, by combining disparate images and three-dimensional objects.

-This work is often described as a harbinger of many of the concerns that would come to be seen as central to Surrealism: a preoccupation with illogical juxtapositions, with dream narratives, and with Freudian notions of sexuality.
+This work is often described as a harbinger of many of the concerns that would come to be seen as central to Surrealism: a preoccupation with dream narratives, and with notions of sexuality.